 A public charity, the Long Island Community Foundation (LICF) is a grantmaking foundation dedicated to improving the lives of residents of Long Island.
 We bring together individuals, families, foundations, and businesses to build a better community and support nonprofits that make a difference.
 We apply knowledge, creativity, and resources to the most challenging issues in an effort to ensure meaningful opportunities and a better quality of life for all Long Islanders, today and tomorrow.

-In 1978, The New York Community Trust, one of the nation’s oldest and largest community foundations, established a Long Island division to provide Nassau and Suffolk County residents with an economical alternative to a private foundation or a commercial gift fund.
-Since then, we have granted more than $190 million to nonprofit organizations across the country from hundreds of funds established by our donors.
+In 1978, The New York Community Trust, one of the nation’s oldest and largest community foundations, established a Long Island division to provide Nassau and Suffolk County residents with an economical alternative to a private foundation.
+Since then, we have granted more than $200 million to nonprofit organizations across the country from hundreds of funds established by our donors.
 We identify current and future community needs, strengthen the Island’s nonprofit sector, encourage philanthropy, and, with our generous donors, build a permanent endowment to address these needs.

 Our diverse mix of professionals are experts in philanthropy, investing, and grantmaking.
 They are committed to helping donors take their vision for Long Island and transform it into a long-term plan to change our communities for the better.

 Twelve dedicated Long Islanders—selected for their judgment, integrity, and understanding of philanthropic needs—serve as our advisory board.
 It’s comprised of philanthropists, community activists, attorneys, educators, accountants, nonprofit and business executives business that help build Long Island’s economy.
 The Foundation’s Board of Advisors meets every other month to guide grantmaking and program direction.